arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

 # The implementation of interaction...

-Usually what makes the difference when whe are using GUIs between each other, is how the user can interact and manipulate the data and how the user feels the way of communicating trough the GUI.
+Usually what makes the difference when using GUIs between each other, is how the user can interact and manipulate the data and how the user feels the way of communicating trough the GUI.

-By adding the most common used interfaces, the Mouse and the Keyboard we are doing it to be more handful to computer users, but with LVGL you can use rotary encoders, keypads, buttons and much more to do the interaction as custom as your project need.
+In order to be more handful computer use peripherals like the mouse or the keyboard, in this case, by using LVGL you can use them, but also you can use other components such as rotary encoders, keypads, buttons and much more that connected to your Portenta will allow you to create iterations as custom as your project need.

 # Making the interactive GUI

-This tutorial will guide you to build a basic user interface using the LVGL, the USBhost and the RPC Libraries that you will have to download using the Arduino Library Manager.
-The setup for this tutorial requires you to:
+This tutorial will guide you to program the Portenta M4 and M7 processors to build a basic user interface using the LVGL, the USBhost and the RPC Libraries that you will have to download using the Arduino Library Manager.
+While going through this tutorial you will:

-1. Upload a sketch file to the Portenta board where it gets the data from the USB inputs trough the USB hub on the **M4 processor**.
+1. Upload a sketch file to the Portenta **M4 processor** to get the data from the USB inputs (mouse and keyboard) trough the USB hub.
-2. Upload a sketch file to the Portenta board to draw the interface, and get the data of the USB inputs from the M4 processor trough RPC on the **M7 processor**.
+2. Upload a sketch file to the Portenta **M7 processor** to draw the interface, this sketch will also receive data from the M4 processor trough RPC with the information acquired via the USB inputs.
-3. Connect the board to a USB-HUB and connect an external monitor.
+3. Use an USB-HUB to connect an external monitor, a mouse and/or keyboard and to power the Portenta.

-Once the USB-HUB is powered externally, a graphical user interface with a button and a text-area will be displayed on the screen, then you will be able to interact with those items (widgets) by connecting a mouse and/or a Keyboard to the Portenta through he USB-HUB.
+Once the USB-HUB is powered externally, a graphical user interface with a button and a text-area will be displayed on the screen, then you will be able to interact with those items (widgets) by using the mouse and the keyboard connected to the USB-HOST.

 ![por_ard_lvgl_tutorial_steps](assets/por_ard_lvgl_tutorial_steps.svg)

 ## 1. The structure of the processors and sketches

-In order to create our interface, we will use both of the cores of the Portenta board (M4 and M7).
-In this case the M4 is going to be focused to receive the Mouse and Keyboard inputs, and send the information to the M7 trough RPC.
-It means that we will need to upload different sketches to the each of the cores:
+As introduced above, the interface will use both of the cores of the Portenta board (M4 and M7).
+It means that you will need to upload different sketches to the each one of the cores:

    * M4
       * lvgl_mouse_m4.ino - getting the input data from mouse and/or keyboard and sending it through RPC to the M7